 "Expectable.
 Not many swoop gang members have sought passage through the lifts, but patrols in the Undercity have reported numerous sightings of them… Nonetheless, the Jedi is caught now, Weyron.
-All patrols have been alerted of the potential Jedi presence and they will sweep the area gate onwards.
+All patrols have been alerted to the potential Jedi presence, and they will sweep the area gate onwards.
 You close the search ring from the other side.
 Ensure that she does not escape."

-"She will not, sir," the Lieutenant answered automatically, thoughts already absolutely elsewhere than in Bastila Shan.
+"She will not, sir," the Lieutenant answered automatically, thoughts already entirely elsewhere than in Bastila Shan.

 Reinforcements in civilian clothing.

-It made a bloody lot of sense and confirmed the hypothesis that had been the main driver of his actions after realizing that the group seemed to move effortlessly between cities.
-Since the group was using false Sith identification documents they had been close to invisible.
-Apparently no-one had verified the names in the IDs - he strongly suspected that these could not be found in the logs of Mission Command.
+It made a bloody lot of sense and confirmed the hypothesis that had been the primary driver of his actions after realizing that the group seemed to move effortlessly between cities.
+Since the group was using false Sith identification documents, they had been close to invisible.
+Apparently, no-one had verified the names in the IDs - he strongly suspected that these could not be found in the logs of Mission Command.

 That increased the risk of additional complications.

-How in the heck they'd even got a hold of functional Sith identification cards to reproduce believable forgeries?
+How in the heck they'd even got a hold of functional Sith identification cards to reproduce convincing forgeries?

 He did not want to know.
-Considering who were involved, he could not see a reason to be surprised about it.
+Considering who was involved, he could not see a reason to be surprised about it.

 Trask activated his comlink again and opened a transmission.

 "Soldier, I need every single name that has entered your position from the Lower City direction within the last one-hundred and twenty minutes.
-Name, rank, reason of entrance," he ordered.
+Name, rank, the reason for entrance," he ordered.